 By Matthew Muir | Staff Writer

-Students took a whirlwind tour of countries and cultures in Around the World in 80 Minutes, an event put on by the Center for Global Engagement’s International Education Week.
+Students took a whirlwind tour of countries and cultures in Around the World in 80 Minutes, an event put on by the Department of Modern Languages and Cultures as part of the Center for Global Engagement’s International Education Week.

 International Education Week is dedicated to exposing students to different world cultures, and is “a week of events at Baylor that promotes and celebrates international exchange worldwide.”
 Wednesday evening’s Around the World in 80 Minutes event combined the week’s themes into a rapid-fire series of seminars.

 Professors in classrooms scattered throughout Old Main presented short presentations on the history, language, and culture of different countries.
 Tiziano Cherubini, a lecturer of Italian with the Department of Modern Languages and Cultures, spoke briefly about Italy’s history.
 Cherubini said Italy lead the way in developing institutions we take for granted today.

 “You might not know this, but the very first university in the world, in history, was in Bologna, and it opened in 1088… and it’s still there,” Cherubini said.
 “The very first bank was in Italy.
 It opened in 1406 in Genoa.”

 Countries and cultures from around the world were represented, with presentations dedicated to Italy, Spain, France, Switzerland, Costa Rica, Morocco, China, Japan and one dedicated to Portuguese-speaking countries.

 Tracey Jones, a Spanish lecturer, led the Costa Rica presentation.
 Jones said the Costa Rican dialect offers a few unique phrases, the first being the versatile “pura vida,” meaning “pure life.”